stevehanson/guess-that-hex/README.md

 Run `yarn install`.
 Then start the app with `yarn start`.

+This project also uses [Storybook](https://github.com/storybooks/storybook), which can be started with `yarn storybook`.

 ## Deployment

 First, make sure you have a `.env` file with keys: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, then run `yarn deploy`.
 This builds the project for production and uploads the build to S3.